zenml-io/zenml/examples/e2e/README.md

 classification datasets provided by the scikit-learn library.
 The project was generated from the [E2E Batch ZenML project template](https://github.com/zenml-io/template-e2e-batch) with the following properties:
-- Project name: ZenML E2E project
+- Project name: Supply Chain Forecasting
-- Technical Name: e2e_use_case
+- Technical Name: supply_chain_forecasting
 - Version: `0.0.1`
-- Licensed with apache to ZenML GmbH<info@zenml.io>
+- Licensed with none to ZenML GmbH<>
-- Deployment environment: `staging`
+- Deployment environment: `production`

 Settings of your project are:
-- Hyperparameters and model architecture tuning using configuration from `config.py`
+- Fixed model architecture defined in `config.py`
-- Trained model promotion to `staging` based on accuracy metric vs currently deployed model
+- Trained model promotion to `production` based on accuracy metric vs currently deployed model
 - Data drift checks based on Evidently report
-- Notifications about failures enabled
+- All notifications disabled

 > [!NOTE]
 > If you are coming from [our production guide](https://docs.zenml.io/user-guide/production-guide),